Eddie White (rugby league): Rugby league career

 White was a New South Wales state representative in rugby league.
 In his only appearance he scored two tries in a 1912 interstate match against Queensland.

 War service

 White was already a veteran of the Boer War, when he enlisted for the First World War at age 32 in 1916.
 He was enlisted as a 2nd lieutenant with the 1st Division Engineers of the AIF.
 On 31 October 1917 he embarked from Sydney on board HMAT A14 Euripedes with the July 1917 reinforcements.
 He survived the war and was a lieutenant at the time of his demobilisation in 1919.
-He rose to rank of captain in the 2nd world war, at HQ Eastern Command Engineers Serve Branch.
+He rose to rank of captain in the World War II, at HQ Eastern Command Engineers Serve Branch.
 He was discharged in 1943.

 Death

 A builder and architect during his working life, Eddie White died at Saratoga, New South Wales on 4 March 1962, age 78.
 His Death Notice listed him as being a veteran of the Boer War and 1st & 2nd A.I.F.
 He was cremated at Woronora Cematorium, Sutherland, on 7 March 1962.